openvar/variantValidator/README.md

 ## Pre-requisites

-Variant Validator will work on Mac OS X or Linux-compatiable computers.
+VariantValidator will work on Mac OS X or Linux-compatiable computers.

 Required software:
 * MySQL
 * Python 2.7

 Optional software:
-* Postgres version 9.5 or above, Postgres 10 is not supported.
+* Postgres version 9.5 or above
 * SQLite version 3.8.0 or above

 For installation instructions please see [INSTALLATION.md](INSTALLATION.md)